-- the Consolidated Statement of Comprehensive Income - the Consolidated Statement of Financial Position - the Consolidated Statement of Changes in Equity - the Consolidated Statement of Cash Flows - Notes 1 to 22 to the consolidated financial statements, including significant accounting policies - the Company Profit and Loss - the Company Balance Sheet - the Company Statement of Changes in Equity and - Notes 1 to 12 to the company financial statements, including significant accounting policies.
+- the Consolidated Statement of Comprehensive Income - the Consolidated Statement of Financial Position - the Consolidated Statement of Changes in Equity - the Consolidated Statement of Cash Flows - Notes 1 to 21 to the consolidated financial statements, including significant accounting policies - the Company Profit and Loss - the Company Balance Sheet - the Company Statement of Changes in Equity and - Notes 1 to 12 to the company financial statements, including significant accounting policies.

-The financial reporting framework that has been applied in the preparation of the Group financial statements is applicable law and UK-adopted international accounting standards.
+The financial reporting framework that has been applied in the preparation of the Group financial statements is applicable law and International Financial Reporting Standards as adopted by the United Kingdom ("IFRS").
 The financial reporting framework that has been applied in the preparation of the Parent Company financial statements is applicable law and United Kingdom Accounting Standards, including FRS 101 Reduced Disclosure Framework (United Kingdom Generally Accepted Accounting Practice).